FellowTraveler/WebRAgent/README.md

 ## 📖 Usage

 ### 🔍 User Interface
-1. Navigate to the home page
+1. **Navigate to the home page** (`http://localhost:5000`).
-2. Choose your search method:
+2. **Choose your search method**:
-   - **Document Search**: Select a collection from the dropdown
+   - **Collection Search**: Select a collection from the dropdown menu
-   - **Web Search**: Toggle the "Web Search" option
+   - **Web Search**: Toggle the “Web Search” option
+   - **Deep Web Search**: Toggle “Deep Web Search” if you need to scrape and analyze full page contents
-3. Enter your query in the text box
+3. **Enter your query** in the text box.
-4. Configure additional options (optional):
+4. **Configure additional options (optional)**:
-   - **Generate Mind Map**: Toggle to visualize concepts related to your query
+   - **Generate Mind Map**: Visualize concepts related to your query
-   - **Agent Search**: Enable for complex questions that benefit from being broken down
+   - **Agent Search**: Enable for complex queries; pick a strategy (Direct or Informed Decomposition)
    - **Number of Results**: Adjust how many results to retrieve
-5. Submit your query and view the response
+5. **Submit your query** and view the response.
-6. Explore source documents or web sources that informed the answer
+6. **Explore source documents or web sources** that informed the answer.

 ### 🌐 Web Search
-1. Toggle the "Web Search" option on the main interface
+1. Toggle the “Web Search” or “Deep Web Search” option on the main interface.
-2. Enter your query
+2. Enter your query.
 3. The system will:
-   - Search the web using SearXNG
+   - Search the web using SearXNG.
+   - Optionally scrape and analyze page content (Deep Web Search).
-   - Use an LLM to interpret and synthesize the search results
+   - Use an LLM to interpret and synthesize the findings.
-   - Present a comprehensive answer along with source links
+   - Present a comprehensive answer along with source links.

 ### 🤖 Agent Search
-1. Enable the "Agent Search" checkbox
+1. Enable the “Agent Search” checkbox.
 2. Choose a strategy:
-   - **Direct Decomposition**: Breaks down your question into targeted sub-queries
+   - **Direct Decomposition**: Breaks down your question into sub-queries immediately.
-   - **Informed Decomposition**: Gets initial results first, then creates follow-up queries
+   - **Informed Decomposition**: Performs a preliminary search, then refines sub-queries based on initial results.
-3. Submit your query to receive a comprehensive answer synthesized from multiple search operations
+3. Submit your query to receive a comprehensive answer assembled from multiple targeted searches.

 ### 👤 Admin Interface
-1. Login with admin credentials (default: username `admin`, password `admin123`)
+1. **Login** with admin credentials (specified in your `.env` file).
-2. Create new collections from the admin dashboard
+2. **Create new collections** from the admin dashboard.
-3. Upload documents to collections
+3. **Upload documents** to collections.
-4. Documents are automatically processed and made available for retrieval
+4. Documents are automatically processed and made available for retrieval in user queries.

 ## 🛠️ Technical Implementation

 - 🌐 **Flask**: Web framework for the application
 - 🗄️ **Qdrant**: Vector database for storing and retrieving document embeddings
 - 🔍 **SearXNG**: Self-hosted search engine for web search capabilities
-- 🤖 **Agent Framework**: Custom implementation for query decomposition and synthesis
+- 🤖 **Agent Framework**: Custom implementation for query decomposition and result synthesis
-- 🧠 **Mind Map Generation**: Visualization system for query responses
+- 🧠 **Mind Map Generation**: Visualization of query responses and related concepts
 - 🔤 **Embedding Models**:
-  - **SentenceTransformers**: Local embedding models (always available as fallback)
+  - **SentenceTransformers**: Local embedding models (fallback)
-  - **OpenAI Embeddings**: High-quality embeddings when API key is configured
+  - **OpenAI Embeddings**: High-quality embeddings when API key is set
-  - **Ollama Embeddings**: Local embedding models when Ollama is configured
+  - **Ollama Embeddings**: Local embeddings when Ollama is configured
-- 🔌 **Model Management**: Dynamic provider detection and configuration based on available environment variables
+- 🔌 **Model Management**: Dynamic provider detection and configuration based on environment variables
 - 🔐 **Flask-Login**: For admin authentication
 - 📚 **Python Libraries**: For document processing (PyPDF2, BeautifulSoup, etc.)
-- 📄 **Docling**: Advanced document processing capability for extracting text from various file formats
+- 📄 **Docling**: Advanced document processing for text extraction in various file formats

 ## 📂 Project Structure